 - a.
-Except as covered elsewhere in these rules, only those competitors who are registered members of British Rowing with Race membership and who are members of, and are representing, an affiliated rowing club, or who represent a club affiliated to another association recognised by British Rowing or World Rowing, shall compete in competitions held under these rules. - b.
+Except as covered elsewhere in these rules, only those competitors who are registered members of British Rowing with Race membership, or have a Day Ticket for a day of the competition (if permitted by British Rowing and accepted by the competition), and who are members of, and are representing, an affiliated rowing club, or who represent a club affiliated to another association recognised by British Rowing or World Rowing, shall compete in competitions held under these rules. - b.
 Registered members of British Rowing with Row, Coach or Support membership may also compete in Primary Events described in Appendix C and Stable (Recreational) Boat Competition described in Appendix E. - c.
 Any competitor misrepresenting their history shall be subject to the penalties as described in Rule 8-4. - d.
 A competitor's history shall also take account of any entries at competitions held under the rules of associations other than British Rowing. - e.
 In areas of dispute a competitor's history shall be examined by British Rowing. - f.
 Any application for membership, or renewal of membership, shall include any racing history of the applicant not previously declared.